breser/git2consul/readme.md

 This is useful for teams willing to keep using legacy .properties files or don't want to use consul locally.

-Additionally, It has support for local variable :
+Additionally, it has support for local variable :

 ```
 bar=bar